afqueiruga/detest/Readme.md

+# DETest

-# Hydrogeology Testing Suite
+A Differential Equation Testing Suite

 Alejandro Francisco Queiruga
 Lawrence Berkeley National Lab
 2018

-This repository contains a set of testing problems with known analytical solutions or reference solutions from a "trusted" code.
+This repository contains a set of testing problems with known analytical solutions or reference solutions from a "trusted" code: oracles.
+It can generate a testing framework based on Python's unittest test will automatically compare your code to these oracles, making sure on a variety of problems that your code are exactly correct, an approximation that converges at the expected rate, or at least gives you the same answer you got yesterday.

 These tests were originally written to test TOUGH+Millstone, HGMiv, and [Periflakes]().